harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 A great way of showing off your software is to write case studies about how yourself, and others, have used it.
 Case studies can help potential users learn about your software.
 They also act as a great advert for your software.
 If you can show happy users benefiting from your software, you are likely to gain more users.

 _Question 3.1: Is your software available as a package that can be deployed without building it?_ Building software can be complicated and time-consuming.
 Providing your software as a package that can be deployed without building it can save users the time and effort of doing this themselves.
 This can be especially valuable if your users are not software developers.
 You should test that your software builds and runs on all the platforms it is meant to support, which means you will already have created packages that can be distributed to your users!
-See our guide on Ready for release?
-A checklist for developers (http://www.software.ac.uk/resources/guides/ready-release).
+See our guide on [Ready for release?
+A checklist for developers](http://www.software.ac.uk/resources/guides/ready-release).

-If you're interested in the consequences of ignoring your users' needs, see our guide on How to frustrate your users, annoy other developers and please [lawyers](https://fastdatascience.com/ai-replace-radiologists-doctors-lawyers-writers-engineers) (http://www.software.ac.uk/resources/guides/how-frustrate-your-users-annoy-other-developers-and-please-lawyers).
+If you're interested in the consequences of ignoring your users' needs, see our guide on [How to frustrate your users, annoy other developers and please lawyers](http://www.software.ac.uk/resources/guides/how-frustrate-your-users-annoy-other-developers-and-please-lawyers).

 _Question 4.6: If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation?_